harssh1029/diabetes_prediction_using_streamlit/readme.md

-Early diabetes prediction app was made using streamlit.
+Early stage diabetes prediction app was made using streamlit.

 Streamlit is an open-source app framework for Machine Learning and Data Science teams.
 It helps to showcase graph, results in a beautiful manner .